ASSERT-KTH/arxiv-classifier/README.md

 Install dependencies with `pip install -r requirements.txt`.

-To train a new model, download the arxiv dataset from Kaggle: <https://www.kaggle.com/Cornell-University/arxiv> and extract `arxiv-metadata-oai-snapshot.json` in the current directory.
+Download the already trained model at <https://github.com/kth-tcs/arxiv-classifier/releases/download/v0/model.tar.bzip2> and uncompress it.
+This creates a folder `outputs`.

 ## Running

 ### Training

+To train a new model, download the arxiv dataset from Kaggle: <https://www.kaggle.com/Cornell-University/arxiv> and extract `arxiv-metadata-oai-snapshot.json` in the current directory.

 Run [train.py](train.py) to train a new model with most recent data.
 This does the following: